DieMetRik/proxmoxShrinkCT/README.md

-# Proxmox LXC Resize Script
+# Proxmox LXC Shrink Root Disk Script

 ## Overview
-This script provides an automated way to resize the disk space of a Proxmox LXC container.
+This script provides an automated way to shrink the root disk of a Proxmox LXC container.
 It ensures the process is simple, efficient, and minimizes manual steps. **Use at your own risk**, and always ensure you have proper backups before resizing any containers.

 ---